Day in My Life

 • Learn to plan a large project

-• Learn how to and create your own create a color palette
+• Learn how to create your own create a color palette

-• Choose and install a font for all text design choices
+• Choose and install a font for all text design choices; pie chart, film, etc.

-• Create a pie chart in Adobe Illustrator or Inkscape to better visualize the data (Tufte)
+• Create a pie chart in Google Sheets or Adobe Illustrator to better visualize the data (Tufte) and use your font and color palette

-• Edit an audio narration mp3 of yourself with an audio editor (Audacity)
+• Edit the audio narration with an audio editor (Audacity) or digital audio workstation (DAW); GarageBand, Soundtrap, etc.

-• Make a storyboard of required media (Storyboard Paper)
+• Make a storyboard of the images that will accompany your narration (Storyboard Paper)

-• Gather images to tell your day in your life story (Flickr and Creative Commons)
+• Gather Creative Commons images to tell your day in your life story (Creative Commons)

 Steps